antoniofractuous/MEAN-stack-angular/README.md

 ![ipv4](./images/ipv4.png)

-We can see on the images below how to SSH into our EC2 instance:
+We can see on the images below how to SSH into our EC2 instance using macOS:

-- We start our instance by selecting our instance and the clicking on "Instance State" then Click "Start instance".
+- We start our instance by selecting our instance and the clicking on "Instance State" then we click "Start instance".

-- Once our instance is running, we click on connect.
+- Once our instance is up and running, we select it and click on connect.

 ![start-instance](./images/start-instance.png)